 Information about Answers to Evictions

-This is a SAMPLE Answer to an eviction lawsuit (called a Rule for Posession).
+This is a sample Answer to an eviction lawsuit (called a Rule for Possession).
 This form includes many possible defenses- which defense, if any, applies to your case depends on your particular situation.
 Check only the boxes that apply to you.

 This form does not replace advice from a lawyer.
 It is best to try to get legal advice or representation, if you can, before filing papers in court.

 After completing these forms, your next steps are to: